GrantGryczan/global-react-state/README.md

 ## Export and import

-You can easily export the hook or the setter from one file and import them into another:
+You can easily export the hook or the setter from one file and import it into another:

 ```ts
 // myState.ts